 For any business, optimising the health and well-being of a building’s occupants will contribute towards a company’s profit and performance.
 With the advent of embedded systems, IoT and sensor devices, building managers are turning towards IoT and smart technology to provide an optimal working environment.

-Manx Technology Group provides a range of IoT sensors that can measure a variety of parameters associated with occupant well being and sick building syndrome.
-Using equipment from Libelium, we can design, deploy and support indoor environmental monitoring systems, with optional development of dashboards, apps, and building management systems.
+Manx Technology Group provides a range of IoT sensors that can measure a variety of parameters associated with occupant wellbeing, and sick building syndrome.
+Using equipment from Libelium and Milesight, we can design, deploy and support indoor environmental monitoring systems, with optional development of dashboards, apps, and building management systems.

-With more companies focused on staff well-begin, attention should be focused on optimising the working environment, beyond aesthetics and office perks.
+With more companies focused on staff well-being, attention should be focused on optimising the working environment, beyond aesthetics and office perks.

 Our systems can also monitor the outdoor environment, with both fixed and mobile air quality monitoring.